| |

 1.8 -- Nov.
 16, 1960 -- "Colonel Cat"

-- A hated Japanese commander, known as Colonel Cat, escapes
+A hated Japanese commander known as Colonel Cat escapes

-inprisonment and returns to Hong Kong to retrieve a hidden fortune.
+imprisonment and returns to Hong Kong to retrieve a hidden fortune.
 Blackmail,

 karate and murder ensue.
 Glenn steps in to solve the case, using the help